CVE-2025-15258: Open Redirect in Edimax BR-6208AC

 Description

 A weakness has been identified in Edimax BR-6208AC 1.02/1.03.
 Affected by this issue is the function formALGSetup of the file /goform/formALGSetup of the component Web-based Configuration Interface.
 This manipulation of the argument wlan-url causes open redirect.
 The attack is possible to be carried out remotely.
-The exploit has been made available to the public and could be exploited.
+The exploit has been made available to the public and could be used for attacks.
 Edimax confirms this issue: "The product mentioned, EDIMAX BR-6208AC V2, has reached its End of Life (EOL) status.
 It is no longer supported or maintained by Edimax, and it is no longer available for purchase in the market.
 Consequently, there will be no further firmware updates or patches for this device.
 We recommend users upgrade to newer models for better security."
 This vulnerability only affects products that are no longer supported by the maintainer.

 AI-Powered Analysis